-13 What happens if FMCSA decides my crash was Not Preventable?
-During the Crash Preventability Determination Program, FMCSA will continue to list Not Preventable crashes on the public Safety Measurement System (SMS) website.
+13 How long will it take for FMCSA to post CPDP results to the Safety Measurement System (SMS) and the Pre- Employment Screening Program (PSP)?
+Once FMCSA makes a determination on the crash, the Agency will post results to the SMS and PSP within 60 days.
+More information on how often SMS results are updated can be found on FMCSA's CSA website: https://csa.fmcsa.dot.gov/HelpCenter/ GetFAQById/30897 What happens if FMCSA decides my crash was Not Preventable?
+During the Crash Preventability Determination Program, FMCSA will continue to list Not Preventable crashes on the public SMS website.
 However, the crash will appear in a separate table from all other crashes titled "Reviewed - Not Preventable Crashes."
 In addition, crashes found to be Not Preventable in the Determination Program will not be included in the carrier's Crash Indicator Behavior Analysis and Safety Improvement Category (BASIC).
-Pre-Employment Screening Program (PSP) record.
-14 What happens if FMCSA decides my crash was Preventable?
-The public display of the Safety Measurement System (SMS) will include a notation that reads, "Reviewed - Preventable: FMCSA reviewed this crash and determined that it was Preventable."
+The Not Preventable determinations will be noted on the driver's Pre- Employment Screening Program (PSP) record.
+15 What happens if FMCSA decides my crash was Preventable?
+The public display of the SMS will include a notation that reads, "Reviewed - Preventable: FMCSA reviewed this crash and determined that is was Preventable."
 These crashes will be included in the Crash Indicator BASIC.
 Preventable crashes include those with evidence that the driver and/or carrier was legally prohibited from operating the vehicle at the time of the crash.
-15 What happens if FMCSA cannot determine if my crash was Not Preventable, based on the evidence submitted?
-In these cases, the documentation submitted did not allow for a conclusive decision by FMCSA.
-When crash reviews are Undecided, the public display of the Safety Measurement System (SMS) will include a notation that reads, "Reviewed - Undecided: FMCSA reviewed this crash and could not make a preventability determination based on the evidence provided."
-These crashes will be included in the Crash Indicator BASIC.
-16 Will FMCSA consider input from others in making a determination about a crash?
-Yes, anyone with documentation or data to refute a determination may submit the documentation to FMCSA by email to Crash.Preventability@dot.gov .This information will be reviewed, and determinations may be changed as a result of this additional information.
-However, preliminary Not Preventable determinations will no longer be posted for public input for 30 days.
-17 Can I submit additional information if FMCSA determines my crash was Preventable or Undecided?
-Carriers may ask that FMCSA reconsider a request by reopening the Request for Data Review in DataQs and submitting additional documentation.
-RDRs that are re-opened without additional information will be re-closed without a change.
+16 What happens if FMCSA cannot determine if my crash was Not Preventable, based on the In these cases, the documentation submitted did not allow for a conclusive decision by FMCSA.
+When crash reviews are Undecided, the public display of the SMS will include a notation that reads, "Reviewed - Undecided: FMCSA reviewed this crash and could not make a preventability determination based on the evidence provided."
+These crashes will be included in the Crash evidence submitted?